borry1973/docker-ngPost-rar/README.md

 **NOTE**: The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.

-Launch the MediaInfo docker container with the following command:
+Launch the ngPost docker container with the following command:
 ```
 docker run -d \
-    --name=mediainfo \
+    --name=ngPost \
     -p 5800:5800 \
-    -v /docker/appdata/mediainfo:/config:rw \
+    -v /docker/appdata/ngPost:/config:rw \
     -v $HOME:/storage:ro \
-    jlesage/mediainfo
+    tr4il/ngPost
 ```

 Where:
-  - `/docker/appdata/mediainfo`: This is where the application stores its configuration, log and any files needing persistency.
+  - `/docker/appdata/ngPost`: This is where the application stores its configuration, log and any files needing persistency.
   - `$HOME`: This location contains files from your host that need to be accessible by the application.

-Browse to `http://your-host-ip:5800` to access the MediaInfo GUI.
+Browse to `http://your-host-ip:5800` to access the ngPost GUI.
 Files from the host appear under the `/storage` folder in the container.

 ## Usage

 ```
 docker run [-d] \
-    --name=mediainfo \
+    --name=ngPost \
     [-e <VARIABLE_NAME>=<VALUE>]... \
     [-v <HOST_DIR>:<CONTAINER_DIR>[:PERMISSIONS]]... \
     [-p <HOST_PORT>:<CONTAINER_PORT>]... \
-    jlesage/mediainfo
+    tr4il/ngPost
 ```
 | Parameter | Description |
 |-----------|-------------|